NewcastleRSE-Training/git-ultra-novice/_episodes/05-github.md

 {: .callout}

 Now that we've created our key pair, with the private key on our local computer and Github holding the public key, we can link out local repository to Github.
+Click your avatar at top right and then "Your Repositories" to find the "recipes" repository you just created.
 Copy the SSH URL from the browser, go into the local `recipes` repository, and run this command:

 ~~~
 $ git remote add origin git@github.com/alflin/recipes.git